morganthomas/winning-arguments/winning-arguments.md

 Prescriptive rules work a little differently.
 Anybody can state prescriptive rules, but typically they need to persuade others to consent to follow them, which others are typically free not to do.
 Prescriptive rules are also made by various rule making entities with self-proclaimed and recognized authority based on consensus and/or force.
 Examples of rule making authorities include governments, international organizations like the UN and the EU, standards organizations like ISO and ANSI, and so forth.

 Prescriptive rules can only be about human behavior.
-Descriptive rules can be about people or things, but descriptive rules about people will never hold universally, because people have freedom of choice.
+Descriptive rules can be about people or things, but descriptive rules about human behavior will never hold universally, because people have freedom of choice.

 Dictionaries are examples of sets of descriptive rules about human behavior.
 Dictionaries describe the senses of words as most commonly used by English speakers.
 However, English speakers can and occasionally do use words in senses not described in dictionaries.